jordandouglas/GammaSpikeModel/README.md

 1. Launch BEAUti
 2. Click on `File` -> `Manage Packages`
-3. Install GammaSpikeModel.
+3. Install `gammaspike`.
 If it is not in the list of packages, you may need to add an extra package repository as follows:
 - Click the `Packager repositories` button.
 A dialog pops up.
 - Click the Add URL button.
 A dialog is shown where you can enter https://raw.githubusercontent.com/CompEvol/CBAN/master/packages-extra-2.7.xml
 - Click `OK`.
 There should be an extra entry in the list.
 - Click `Done`.
-- After a short delay, GammaSpikeModel should appear in the list of packages.
+- After a short delay, `gammaspike` should appear in the list of packages.